mariapoveda/wot-ontology/README.md

 *https://www.w3.org/WoT/demos/td2ttl/

 #How We Work
-This document provides a brief overview of our process for developing ontologies.
+This document provides a brief overview of the process for developing the WOT ontology.
 It contains a minimal amount of technical detail sufficient to explain our approach to ontology development.

 ##Structure of the GitHub repository